meganlsmith/delimitR/fullmanual_v2.md

 Installing fastsimcoal2
 -----------------------

-In order to simulate data, delimitR uses fastsimcoal2 (Excoffier, 2013).
-To download fastsimcoal2, visit <http://cmpg.unibe.ch/software/fastsimcoal2/>, and follow the installation instructions. delimitR was built using fastsimcoal2 ver 2.6.0.3 - 14.10.17.
-If you're using a newer version of fastsimcoal2 and encounter issues, please contact me at <megansmth67@gmail.com>.
+In order to simulate data, delimitR uses fastsimcoal26 (Excoffier, 2013).
+To download fastsimcoal26, visit <http://cmpg.unibe.ch/software/fastsimcoal26/>, and follow the installation instructions. delimitR was built using fastsimcoal2 ver 2.6.0.3 - 14.10.17.

 Installing delimitR
 -------------------